 Beyond cost, durability is the biggest concern most riders have with carbon.
-This is the crux of the carbon vs. aluminum debate.
+It's one of the major cruxes of the carbon vs. aluminum debate.
 Surf the comment section of popular mountain bike websites and you’ll find plenty of commenters who like to dismiss carbon rims as too fragile.

 As stated above, carbon has a very high strength-to-weight ratio.
 In theory, a carbon wheel should be stronger than an aluminum wheel, especially if they’re built to be similar in weight.
-The reality is that many riders have experienced carbon rim failure and this has colored people’s opinions.
+But the reality is that many riders have experienced carbon rim failures and this has colored people’s opinions.

-Above is a video of a wheel failure I experienced.
-A sharp rock at the bottom put a crack in my rim.
-It was fast and unexpected.
-Fortunately, my rim held air and I was still able to ride out.
+Above is a video showing a wheel failure I experienced.
+A sharp rock at the bottom of this wallride instantly put a crack in my rim.
+It was fast, fairly unspectacular, and completely unexpected.
+Fortunately, my rim was still able to hold air and I was able to ride out.
 ENVE did warranty my rim.

 Aluminum and carbon will both fail under the right conditions but their failures are different.
 Aluminum will usually dent, deform, or flat-spot.
 Carbon will usually develop a crack which makes it unsafe to ride.
 It is simply the nature of the material.
-Carbon is brittle and doesn’t deform or dent the way an aluminum rim will.
-A cracked carbon rim is compromised and should be replaced as soon as possible.

-Some riders prefer aluminum because dents can potentially be repaired and if a rim fails catastrophically, it’s much cheaper to replace.
+Some riders prefer aluminum because dents can potentially be repaired and if an aluminum rim does fail, it’s much cheaper to replace.
 Bending dents back is easy, but in my experience, it’s often better to leave minor dents alone if the tubeless seal isn’t compromised.
 Sharp and heavy dents that prevent a proper tubeless seal usually indicate that the rim should be replaced.
 Bending back a dented aluminum rim will also compromise its strength.

 If your riding style or trails are likely to damage rims, carbon might not be for you. | Photo courtesy Orbea

 Unfortunately, in mountain biking, wheels are one of the components that are the most prone to damage.
 Wheel damage is especially common for downhill and enduro riders who attack gnarlier trails at high speed.
 This type of riding generates larger forces that will make rim damage more likely.
 Aluminum rims are inexpensive enough that many riders can easily accept it as a part of the sport.
 But the high cost of a carbon rim can turn people sour when they experience a similar failure.

 As a general piece of advice, you should ride wheels that you can afford to replace.
 For many, that means aluminum.
 Some manufacturers, however, are introducing generous carbon rim warranties that offer easy, no-questions-asked rim replacement for the original owner.
 This benefit has the potential to offset the initial cost of a carbon wheelset.

 Keep in mind there are also plenty of riders out there that have never experienced a rim failure.
-If you ride smooth and smart, use proper tire pressures or a protective insert, there’s a good chance you’ll avoid major issues.
+If you ride smooth and smart, and use proper tire pressures or a protective insert (see below), there’s a good chance you’ll avoid major issues.

-The Pro’s Closet is the world leader in used bikes.
 Our employees love cycling, obsess over bikes and tech, and have access to a huge selection of products.
-They are all knowledgeable and opinionated so I polled mountain bikers in our shop to see whether they preferred carbon or aluminum wheels.
+They are all knowledgeable and opinionated so I polled the mountain bikers in our shop to see whether they preferred carbon or aluminum wheels.
 We had over 60 respondents to this poll and many explained why they would pick one over the other.